 applications in other circumstances.
 Loose application rules present

 data center servers are allowed to communicate with the internet

-attackers could use those otherwise legitimate applications for
+could use those otherwise legitimate applications for C2 activities.

-C2 activities.
-For example, allowing web-browsing on non-standard
+For example, allowing web-browsing on non-standard ports creates

-required for software updates on their default ports, and no other
+updates on their default ports, and no other applications, even

-applications, even if those applications are legitimate and sanctioned
+if those applications are legitimate and sanctioned for other uses.

 Downloading additional malware